VinceQ5605/CIS410-GP-Assignment2/README.md

 # CIS410-GP-Assignment2
+Author: Jake Potter Vince Qiu
+Contribution: Jake has worked on the first 7 tutorials.
+              Vince has worked on the rest of the tutorials and praticle effect.
+              Woking together on both dot product and linear interpolation.
 New Features:

 1. Dot Product: calculated the dot product between ghosts and John Lemon, when he gets close enough to the ghosts, the ghosts will stop for 5 seconds.